prajwalgotmare/Sales-Analysis-Dashboard-/README.md

 ## EDA Information
 During the exploratory data analysis (EDA) process, the following insights were gained from the data:

--The food industry had the highest sales volume, followed by the apparel industry -Female consumers spent more money on average than male consumers -Online retailing or e-commerce channels are gaining popularity, with a significant increase in sales volume over the past year
+- The food industry had the highest sales volume, followed by the apparel industry
+- Female consumers spent more money on average than male consumers
+- Online retailing or e-commerce channels are gaining popularity, with a significant increase in sales volume over the past year

-##Conclusion
+## Conclusion

 The retail market dataset provides valuable information on the sale of goods and services to consumers.
 Through EDA, we were able to gain insights into sales trends and consumer behavior.
 These insights can be used to inform business decisions and marketing strategies in the retail industry.